dotnet/docs/includes/core-changes/aspnetcore/3.1/http-cookie-samesite-authn-impacts.md

 **How to determine if you're affected**

-Test your web app using a client version that can opt-in to the new behavior.
+Test your web app using a client version that can opt into the new behavior.
 Chrome, Firefox, and Microsoft Edge Chromium all have new opt-in feature flags that can be used for testing.
 You'll also want to do compatibility testing with older client versions after you've applied the patches, especially Safari.
 See "Support older browsers" below.

 **Chrome:**

 Chrome 78 and later yield misleading test results.
 Those versions have a temporary mitigation in place and allow cookies less than two minutes old.
 With the appropriate test flags enabled, Chrome 76 and 77 yield more accurate results.
 To test the new behavior, toggle `chrome://flags/#same-site-by-default-cookies` to enabled.
 Chrome 75 and earlier are reported to fail with the new `None` setting.
 See "Support older browsers" below.

 Google doesn't make older Chrome versions available.
 You can, however, download older versions of Chromium, which will suffice for testing.
-Follow the instructions at [chromium.org/getting-involved/download-chromium](https://www.chromium.org/getting-involved/download-chromium).
+Follow the instructions at [Download Chromium](https://www.chromium.org/getting-involved/download-chromium).

 * [Chromium 76 Win64](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Win_x64/664998/)
 * [Chromium 74 Win64](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Win_x64/638880/)